 Telstra needs to start to fix phone services that have more than three faults in 60 days, or more than four faults in 365 days.
 The aim is for Telstra to identify and resolve the cause of recurring faults

 Telstra reports publicly every month on the performance of its telephone network.
-These reports are available from Telstra's Customer service page.
+These reports are available from Telstra's Network Reliability Framework for fixed voice services page.

 Telstra reports on its network performance to the Australian Communications and Media Authority (ACMA) on individual phone services and more regional network faults.
 The ACMA keeps a close eye on these reports and it can direct Telstra to fix regional faults

 Telstra's Priority Assistance service is for anyone who depends on their phone because of a diagnosed life-threatening medical condition.
 Other phone companies can also provide priority assistance services to their customers.
 Priority Assistance customers will receive the highest possible response time if faults occur with their phone.